Barbara Ryman • Camille Gillybœuf • Catriona Secker • Christel van der Laan

 Spanning object, drawing, watercolour and painting the exhibition examines the material and conceptual interplay and potentialities of micro perspectives, investigating the minute details and what it means to slow down and observe the overlooked.

-Interested in the limits of our perception and an appreciation of the laborious and technical effort of the miniature genre, Small Dreams invites the viewer to look closely; how does one capture that feeling of smallness, something ethereal and delicate?
+Interested in the limits of our perception and an appreciation of the intensive and technical effort of the miniature genre, Small Dreams invites the viewer to look closely; how does one capture that feeling of smallness, something ethereal and delicate?

 I love that small things can go unnoticed and yet they are everywhere.
 When I discover something small and beautiful, like a tiny bush orchard, it is not hiding but in plain sight, only it is out scaled by the cacophony that is the bush, it is like I have discovered the most beautiful treasure.
 A dream can inspire, capture and captivate an entire life or lifetime.
 The feeling of seeming smallness, something so ethereal and delicate, I love the intimacy in the space in-between.
 This exhibition invites the viewer to look closely, pause and consider.
 What are the small things that have shaped your life?
 What are the small dreams yet to come?
 Liza Feeney